Fabstir/fabstir-llm-sdk/docs/node-reference/API.md

 ### List Available Models

 Retrieve a list of models available on this node.
+With the new model governance system, only approved models from the ModelRegistry are available.

 #### Request